TimeRiders: TimeRiders: Gates of Rome

 TimeRiders: Gates of Rome was released on February 2, 2012.

 Project Exodus – a mission to transport 300 Americans from 2070 to 54AD to overthrow the Roman Empire – has gone catastrophically wrong.
 Half have arrived seventeen years earlier, during the reign of Caligula.
 Liam goes to investigate, but when Maddy and Sal attempt to flee a kill-squad sent to hunt down their field office, all of the TimeRiders become trapped in the Roman past.
 Armed with knowledge of the future, Caligula is now more powerful than ever.
 But with their field office unmanned – and under threat – how will the TimeRiders make it back to 2001 and put history right?

 TimeRiders: City of Shadows

 TimeRiders: City of Shadows was released on August 2, 2012.

 Hunted by cyborg assassins from the future, the TimeRiders must abandon New York and go on the run.
 They escape to Victorian London and the streets where Jack the Ripper roams.
 But, before they can establish their new base, they make their most shattering discovery yet – and it will change everything.

 TimeRiders: The Pirate Kings

 TimeRiders: The Pirate Kings was released on February 7, 2013.

-Relocated to Victorian London, the TimeRiders joy-ride back to 1666 to witness the Great Fire of London.
+Relocated to Victorian London, the TimeRiders travel to 1666 to witness the Great Fire of London.
 In the ensuing chaos, Liam and their newest recruit, Rashim, find themselves trapped between the fire and the Thames.
 They escape on board a river boat, only to be confronted by an unscrupulous captain with his heart set on treasures of the high seas.